OCA/project/business_requirement_price/README.rst

 To configure this module, you need to:

-* Create a cost structure in the Gap analysis/Configuration/Cost Structure.
+* Create a cost structure in the Business Requirement/Configuration/Cost Structure.
 * Specify the cost structure at the CRM opportunity level.